All Episodes

 It's almost as if he only read this one paragraph of that book, not understood it, and decided to base a lot of his ideas about the world and the globalists on that misunderstanding.

 In discussing how he observed the world was generally trending towards greater social democracy, H.G.
-Wells says, quote, nor does it alter the fact that even when the struggle seems to be drifting definitely towards a world social democracy, there may still be very great delays and disappointments before it becomes an efficient and Countless people,
+Wells says, quote, nor does it alter the fact that even when the struggle seems to be drifting definitely towards a world social democracy, there may still be very great delays and disappointments before it becomes an efficient and beneficient world system.

-from maharajas to millionaires, and from puka sahibs to pretty ladies, will hate the New World Order, be rendered unhappy by frustration of their passions and ambitions through its advent, and will die protesting against it.
+Countless people from Maharajas to millionaires and from puka sahibs to pretty ladies will hate the new world order, be rendered unhappy by frustration of their passions and ambitions through its advent and will die protesting against it.

 And that fits perfectly in with Alex's self-designed mythology, but it doesn't match with the point Wells is making at all.